Find providers

 Dexedrine and Adderall come in similar dosages and both are available in extended-release formulas that allow for the release of amphetamine over time and as such don’t have to be taken as often.
 Dexedrine is a bit less expensive than Adderall.
 Both drugs can have serious interactions with other medications and should be taken only under the supervision of a licensed clinician.

 According to the Drug Enforcement Agency (DEA), both Dexedrine and Adderall are Schedule II narcotic drugs, which indicates an increased risk of addiction and substance abuse.
+You should avoid both medications if you have a history of substance abuse.
 These ADHD medications are restricted on a varying basis state by state.

 People with high blood pressure need to be especially careful with any sort of stimulant medication, including Dexedrine and Adderall, as they can raise blood pressure.
 If you experience a severe headache, anxiety, chest pain, uneven heartbeat, or shortness of breath after taking these drugs, stop taking them and contact your doctor immediately.